 For an appointment with our genetic counselor or to learn more about genetic tests and genetic testing, call 919-684-0584.
-Duke Eye Center offers convenient locations near Raleigh, Durham, Cary, and other areas of North Carolina.
+Genetic counseling appointments are typically scheduled at the Duke Eye Center main campus (adjacent to Duke University Hospital).

 To refer patients to the Duke Eye Center, call the Duke Consultation and Referral Center at 800-MED-DUKE (800-688-3583).

 This single telephone number has been implemented specifically for health care providers to access the Duke University Health System.
 The referral center is available Monday through Friday, 7:00 a.m. to 6:00 p.m.